AndresTerrer/PMW_LST/data/raw/README.md

-This directory contatins raw data
+This directory contatins raw data, too heavy for the remote repo